This section gives an overview of how the base transformer and computation is implemented, using the CPU and GPU transformers as examples.

 What this means is that the actual allocation of buffers and tensors is transformed into an executable format similar to computations so that it can be run later.
 This transformed allocation operation is eventually executed by the

-Computation objects are finally transformed into an executable format after allocations are transformed in
+Finally, computation objects are transformed into an executable format after allocations are transformed in

 for computation in self.computations: computation.transform()

 Computation.transform method first gets the set of all ops needed to evaluation the computation.
-Since graph passes may have replaced ops by updating their forward pointers, this method will get the fully forwarded set of ops.
+Since graph passes might have replaced ops by updating their forward pointers, this method gets the fully forwarded set of ops.
 Then the ops are ordered in such a way that all execution dependencies are met using

 Each transformer implements a

-Transformer.transform_ordered_ops which accepts a list of ordered ops and transforms them into an executable format.
-The NumPy transformer implements this by generating a python function containing one or more NumPy calls for each op.
-Individual ops are handled in the NumPy transformer with the corresponding
+Transformer.transform_ordered_ops, which accepts a list of ordered ops and transforms them into an executable format.
+The CPU transformer implements this by generating a Python function containing one or more NumPy calls for each op.
+Individual ops are handled in the CPU transformer with the corresponding

 GPUKernelGroup containing a set of

-GPUKernel objects which can be executed to evaluate each op.
+GPUKernel objects that can be executed to evaluate each op.
 Individual ops are handled in the GPU transformer with the corresponding

 GPUKernelGroup.add_kernel implementation or